MicrosoftDocs/learn/learn-pr/azure/create-custom-roles-for-azure-resources-with-rbac/includes/5-exercise-manage-custom-roles.md

-In this unit, you'll see how to manage your custom roles.
+In this unit, you'll view, update, and delete the custom role you created in the previous exercise.

 ## View custom roles within the portal